snada/fattura24/README.md

 Simple, lightweight and with minimal dependencies ruby 2 wrapper for the [Fattura24](https://www.fattura24.com/) apis.

-Tested and developed on rubies 2.4+, should be simple enough to work on older versions.
+Tested and developed on rubies 2.4+.

 ## Installation